How to Partition C Drive without Formatting in Windows 11/10/8/7?

 Overview of partition

-▶ Separation of the operating system (OS) and program files from user files: In this case, you can image, backup, or clone only the operating system and installed programs instead of the entire disk, which will save you lots of time.
+▶ Separation of the operating system (OS) and program files from user files: This approach can save you a lot of time by only backing up the operating system and installed programs, rather than the entire disk.

-▶ Protecting or isolating files: This allows you to recover a corrupted file system or operating system installation easily because if one partition is corrupted, and other file systems may not be affected.
+▶ Protecting or isolating files: This feature allows for the recovery of a corrupted file system or operating system installation with ease, as if one partition is corrupted, other file systems may not be affected.

 When need to partition C drive?

 Situation 1.
-Most PCs come from the factory with one single partition on their hard drive, which means it shows up as one drive (C drive, mostly) in the computer window.
-Under such circumstances, you can resize C drive and create a new partition with that redundant space by using Disk Management.
-Backup data in the first place.
-Although this partition operation won't cause data loss, you cannot stake that anyway.
+Most PCs come with a single partition on their hard drive, which appears as one drive (usually C:) in the computer window.
+This can be resized and a new partition created using Disk Management, freeing up redundant space.
+However, it's essential to backup data first, as this operation won't cause data loss, but it's still a precautionary measure.

 How to partition C drive in Windows 11/10/8/7?